1 Introduction: What facts do we want to explain?

 Many different features of formal and semi-formal institutions have been related to long-run growth.
 For instance, the Center for Systemic Peace (a research nonprofit) has compiled a historical dataset ( Polity IV ) on the extent to which governments are characterized as democratic versus autocratic.
 The scores run from -10 (strongly autocratic) to 10 (strongly democratic).
 Broadly speaking, rich countries (on a per capita basis) tend to be closer to the strongly-democratic end of the spectrum.
 The big exception is that there are some extremely rich (on a per capita basis), autocratic oil exporting states like Qatar.

-1.5.3 People in rich countries value gender equality in education
+1.5.3 People in rich countries often express similar cultural attitudes

 The World Values Survey, conducted since 1981, asks individuals questions about both what attitudes they cultivate in children, the importance of institutions like family or government, and a number of other questions that are broadly related to ``culture’’ - norms, attitudes, etc. Economists have explored whether peoples’ stated values are related to their stage of economic development.
 For example, it appears to be the case that people who live in countries with higher GDP per capita also tend to say that they think higher education is equally important for men and women.